aqlina/musicBox/README.md

 Some of the future App development options:

--While creating this App I mostly focused on implementing functionalities, so the App's appearance is ordinary.
+- While creating this App I mostly focused on implementing functionalities, so the App's appearance is ordinary.
 It is possible to use theme from *shinythemes* library for lazy design or CSS for cooler, custom App designs if time allows.

--The tests I implemented are covering only controlling correctness of data input and only one, the most important, function I created (would say 30% of functionality).
+- The tests I implemented are covering only controlling correctness of data input and only one, the most important, function I created (would say 30% of functionality).
 For sure, it is not enough when it comes to real-life projects where much more tests must be implemented to easier maintenance.
 Moreover, the tests must also cover UI part (optionally with *golem* library which helps to control html output).
 For that purpose, more advanced testing can be applied with *RSelenium* library, the library which behaves as a user scrolling the webpage.

--When it comes to checking User's input and giving the User tips for providing data correctly, only fundamental checks were implemented.
-There are still some ways the User can destroy the App by  :) For example, inputting numbers in the names/surnames.
+- When it comes to checking User's input and giving the User tips for providing data correctly, only fundamental checks were implemented.
+There are still some ways the User can destroy the App :) For example, inputting numbers in the names/surnames.